kris2475/Wake-on-Energy-Sensors/100_Node_Spatial_Bayesian_Controller/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 📡 The Concept: "Silence is a Signal"
-In standard IoT, a non-responsive node is typically logged as a "timeout error."
+In standard IoT, a non-responsive node is typically logged as a "timeout error".
 In a **Wake-on-Energy** system, however, silence is a vital spatial data point.
 This project demonstrates how a master node (such as a UAV Data Mule) can map a 100-node territorial grid using **Gaussian Process Regression (GPR)** to replace exhaustive, energy-intensive polling with mathematical inference.

 Instead of pinging all 100 nodes, the controller uses an **RBF Kernel** to infer the energy state of entire neighbourhoods.
 By analysing just 9 pings, the system identifies "Hotspots" (active nodes) and "Dead Zones" (shaded or depleted nodes) with high statistical certainty.